McNubn/project2020/README.md

 For this project, I have used the following Python Libraries:

 * Pandas - Pandas is a library made specifically for creating and manipulating data frames in Python.
 These two dimensional data structures (i.e. they have rows as well as columns) allow data scientists to select and manipulate the data to their requirements.
 This allows for easier plotting, whether that be via Panda's own plotting functionality, or via other libraries.
 In this project, Pandas has been used to create a data frame from the iris_csv.csv file, and then structure the data frame so that I could make the desired plots.
-* Matplotlib.pyplot - Matplotlib is the most popular library for creating plots in Python, and in fact numerous other libraries for plotting are based off the functionality of Matplotlib.
+* Matplotlib.pyplot - Matplotlib is the most popular library for creating plots in Python, and in fact numerous other libraries for plotting are based on the functionality of Matplotlib.
 In this project I have used matplotlib.pyplot to create histograms and scatter plots for the various measurements in the data set.
 * Seaborn - Seaborn is another popular library for creating plots in Python, and is based on the functionality introduced by Matplotlib.
 Seaborn introduces a few new plot types, as well as some more aesthetically pleasing default settings for those plots.
 In this project I've used Seaborn for Cat Plots, Box Plots, Violin Plots, Heat Maps and a Pair Plot.